 Arabella has two swimming pools, two hot tubs, fire pits, a bicycle pavilion, and an on-site restaurant.
 The complimentary breakfast that was included in my stay was much appreciated as I wake up hungry every single morning, but it was kind of mediocre.

 I booked a Trailhead King Room, so I had views of the red rocks from my balcony.
 During my stay, I loved sitting outside, even on the warmest days, in the cozy swing chair.
 I loved being minutes from Uptown, but more than anything, I loved the miles and miles of trails that were steps away from my hotel room.
 Because I arrived a few hours before my room was ready, I changed into my leggings and sneakers and headed out for a 6 mile hike exploring the area.
-Which brings me right into things to do in Sedona.
+This brings me right into things to do in Sedona.

 Things To Do in Sedona